-Lockheed Martin is working with the Royal Australian Air Force (RAAF) as the F-35 program industry leader and Original Equipment Manufacturer in Australia, providing unparalleled experience, expertise and success in leading the design, production and sustainment of the F-35 weapon system.
-Through our longstanding partnership with the RAAF, Lockheed Martin is delivering the F-35 production and sustainment capability in Australia while creating thousands of jobs for Australian industry.
+The F-35 Lightning II is the Royal Australian Air Force’s (RAAF) premier 5th Generation fighter that will meet Australia’s requirements to defeat emerging threats for decades to come.
+Lockheed Martin is proud to partner with the RAAF as the industry leader and Original Equipment Manufacturer in Australia, providing unparalleled experience, expertise and success in leading the design, production and sustainment of the F-35 Lightning II.
+Through our longstanding partnership with the RAAF, Lockheed Martin is delivering the F-35 production and sustainment capability in Australia, creating thousands of jobs for Australian industry.

 The Royal Australian Air Force will operate the F-35A Conventional Take Off and Landing variant.
 Australia’s program of record is for 100 F-35A aircraft.

-As a programme partner, Australian businesses have the opportunity to supply components for the entire F-35 fleet, not just Australian aircraft.
-Every F-35 built will contain some Australian parts and components.
+As a programme partner, Australian businesses are supplying components for the entire F-35 fleet, not just Australian aircraft.
+Every F-35 built contains some Australian parts and components.

-In total, more than 50 Australian companies have been awarded contracts for the development, production and sustainment of the F-35, valued at AU$2.7 billion.
-These contracts will provide more than 2,400 high-tech manufacturing jobs for Australian industry.
+In total, more than 70 Australian companies have been awarded contracts for the development, production and sustainment of the F-35, valued at AU$3 billion.
+These contracts will provide more than 3,000 high-tech manufacturing jobs for Australian industry.

 The high-tech industry jobs contribute to economic growth in cities around Australia, setting up the industrial base with the technology transfer required to remain competitive in the global aerospace marketplace well into the future.
 Learn more about the people working on the F-35 for Australia.

-The RAAF currently operates F-35As out of RAAF Base Williamtown, New South Wales, and will stand up a base at RAAF Tindal in 2021.
+The RAAF currently operates F-35As out of RAAF Base Williamtown, New South Wales, and RAAF Base Tindal, Northern Territory.